ZelongGuo/dislocations/readme.md

 ```bash
 gcc/clang src/dislocation.c src/okada_dc3d.c src/okada_disloc3d.c -fPIC -O2 -I<NumPy_core_include_path> -I<Python_include_path>/python3.XX -shared -undefined dynamic_lookup -o dislocation.so
 ```
+Then you can copy the shared library `.so` file to your site-packages folder of your current python environment, or to your working directory.
+Then you could import the module successfully.

 ### 1.2 Installation (by installing)
 `python setup.py install` has been deprecated, please use `pip install **`